browserengineering/book/book/visual-effects.md

 [^tree]: A stack and a tree are very similar---the tree is a representation of the push/pop sequences when executing commands on the stack in the course of a program's execution.
-In our implementation, we'll call `SaveLayer` for each new layout object that needs it, and `Restore` when the recursion is done.
+In our implementation, we'll call `saveLayer` for each new layout object that needs it, and `restore` when the recursion is done.

 As we'll see shortly, Skia also has canvas APIs for performing common operations like clipping and transform---for example, there is a `rotate` method that rotates the content on the screen.
 Once you call a method like that, all subsequent canvas commands are rotated, until you tell Skia to stop.
-The way to do that is with `Save` and `Restore`---you call `Save` before calling `rotate`, and `Restore` after. `Save` means "snapshot the current rotation, clip, etc. state of the canvas", and `Restore` rolls back to the most recent snapshot.
+The way to do that is with `save` and `restore`---you call `Save` before calling `rotate`, and `restore` after. `save` means "snapshot the current rotation, clip, etc. state of the canvas", and `restore` rolls back to the most recent snapshot.

-You've probably noticed that `Restore` is used for both saving state and pushing layers---what gives?
+You've probably noticed that `restore` is used for both saving state and pushing layers---what gives?
 That's because there is a combined stack of layers and state in the Skia API.
-Transforms and clips sometimes do actually require new surfaces to implement correctly, so in fact when we use `Save` it's actually just a shortcut for `SaveLayer` that is often more efficient; if Skia thinks it needs to, it'll make a surface.
-The rule of thumb is: if you don't need a non-default blend mode, then you can use `Save`, and you should always prefer `Save` to `SaveLayer`, all things being equal.
+Transforms and clips sometimes do actually require new surfaces to implement correctly, so in fact when we use `save` it's actually just a shortcut for `saveLayer` that is often more efficient; if Skia thinks it needs to, it'll make a surface.
+The rule of thumb is: if you don't need a non-default blend mode, then you can use `save`, and you should always prefer `save` to `saveLayer`, all things being equal.

 Compositing with SaveLayer